andresporras3423/tic_tac_toe_ai/README.md

 # What it does

 - A simple tic tac toe game to play against the computer
-- It finds best moves using a minimax algorithm, so good luck trying to beat it
+- It finds best moves using a minimax algorithm, so good luck trying to win

 ## Built With